-The Construction and General Workers’ Local Union 180 has a rich and diverse history dating back 50 years.
+The Construction and General Workers’ Local Union 180 has a rich and diverse history dating back over 50 years.
 On July 17th, 1967 Local 180 was established as we were granted charter by the Laborers International Union of North America.
 Laborers International Union of North America (LIUNA) is a governing body of more than 400 unions and 500,000 members across North America.
 The affiliation between Local 180 and LIUNA still stands today.
 Working together we protect the working rights and liberties of our members.

 LIUNA was establish in 1903 when Samuel Gompers sent a calling to all local labour unions.
 That message was delivered to unions all operating independently as many single units.
 Samuel’s call to unite was answered and the International Hod Carriers and Building Laborers’ Union (IHC and BLC) was founded.

 The first Constitution was published shortly after and it claimed jurisdiction over the following:

 Digging of trenches, piers, foundations, holes, lagging and sheeting of excavations

 Concrete installation of floors, foundations or any other (by hand or any other process), signaling, handling of concrete buckets

 Tending Masons & Plasterers — mixing, handling all materials, building scaffolding, building of proofing centers, drying of masonry and plaster